abilops/meridian/README.md

 #Meridian
 Meridian is created to solve the problem of allocating low-supply things that have a high demand.
+Being open souce, it gaurantees fairness and has transparent logic that everyone can verify.
 Applications include (but are not limited to):
   + Students applying for college.
 Merit based on marks